Information for Facilities Requesting Pet Visits

 Research shows that positive interactions with animals increase endorphins, oxytocin, prolactin and dopamine, the hormones associated with blood pressure regulation, pain relief, stress relief and joy.
 Visits from therapy animal teams can normalize stays away from home for hospital patients, improve motivation to participate in treatment protocols and lessen worry, anxiety, unhappiness and pain.

 All of ElderPet’s volunteer animal/handler teams are registered with Pet Partners, a national, non-profit organization that promotes human health and healing through the human/animal bond.
-Our volunteer handlers receive training either on-line from Pet Partners or from one of our licensed Pet Partners Instructors, and all teams are screened every two years by a veterinarian and by our licensed Pet Partners Evaluators to ensure all animals are healthy and appropriate for visiting.
+Our volunteer handlers receive training from our licensed Pet Partners Instructor or on-line from Pet Partners.
+Teams are screened every two years by a veterinarian and by our licensed Pet Partners Evaluators to ensure all animals are healthy and appropriate for visiting.

 - $2M comprehensive general liability insurance